chadrc/convergence/Readme.md

 Made with [Unity](https://unity3d.com)

-To try out, load project in Unity and open the "LevelSelect" scene under the Scenes folder.
+To try out, visit site [here](http://convergence.chadrcollins.com), or load project in Unity and open the "LevelSelect" scene under the Scenes folder.
 Press play.